-Sunday Forever is an illustrated newsletter that empowers readers to have a lifetime of wonderful Sundays.
-Through words, videos, recipes and interviews, Sunday Forever aims to provide support, inspiration, and love not only to our families and friends but to our entire community.
+Sunday Forever is an illustrated newsletter devoted to helping readers cultivate a lifetime of wonderful Sundays.
+Through words, videos, recipes, and interviews, it offers support, inspiration, and love—not only for our families and friends, but for our wider community.

-I hope these stories are like your grandmother’s comfort food after a long day.
-They make you feel good, like how Al Green’s “Love & Happiness” touches my mom.
+At its heart, Sunday Forever is inspired by pushing people to write more—and to write from a place of care.
+I hope these stories make you feel good, like how Al Green’s “Love & Happiness” touches my mom.
 Or, in the words of Nikki Giovanni, “I hope that this is your cotton candy on a rainy day.”

 Share Sunday Forever